-Snoring is an old age problem that affects both men and women.
-It is characterized by a loud, unpleasant noise made when breathing during sleep.
-If you are a snorer, have you ever stopped to wonder why your own snoring has never awoken you?
-Or if your partner snores, have you ever wondered why their snoring never seems to bother them as it does you?
-In this post I will try to explain why snorers never wake at the sound of their own snoring.
+Snoring, a common problem affecting both men and women, is characterized by loud, unpleasant noises made during sleep.
+If you’re a snorer, you may have wondered why your own snoring doesn’t wake you up, or why your partner’s snoring doesn’t bother them as much as it does you.
+In this article, we’ll explore why snorers typically don’t wake up from the sound of their own snoring.

 So, why can’t you hear your own snoring?